nojronatron/nojronatron.github.io/code401-files/class-notes-week8.md

 - Upload stream to S3 and capture the Key.
 - Store the S3 Key to DynamoDB.

 *Note*: Recommend grabbing the image, streaming it to S3, then lastly displaying it on the local device.

+### Android Intents

+When using Intents to select an item and launch a new Activity:

+1. Get the KEY of the item that was selected.
+This could require a completable future call to a distant DB.
+1. Set up the Activity to be called to collect and use the Key via Intent Extra.
+A CompletableFuture call might be necessary to call a distant DB to hydrate the object instance using the Key.
+1. Just pass-in the Key as an Intent Extra when setting up and calling the Intent to load the next Activity.

+Use Intent.ACTION_GET_CONTENT: ??

+Using `ActivityResultLauncher<Intent>`:

+- Ensure to make this a `CompletableFuture<T>` at the global Class level.
+- MUST be initialized within `onCreate()` method *with a value* otherwise will *always be null*.

+Using `Intent.EXTRA_MIME_TYPES`:

+- MIME types must match for web servers to understand how to handle data.
+- AndroidStudiod uses this to only allow JPG or PNG files.

+Activity Result:

+- Must register for one using `registerForActivityResult()`
+- Must add ActivityResultContracts as a Contract.
+- Must include a Callback method for the method to call when it is done doing its work.

 ### Applying S3 Storage to Android Apps